JorgePe/BOOSTreveng/README.md

 https://github.com/bricklife/BoostRemote

 **DISCLAIMER:**

-LEGO and BOOST are Trademarks from The LEGO Company, which doesn not support (probably even know about) this project.
+LEGO and BOOST are Trademarks from The LEGO Company, which doesn not support (most probably don't even know about) this project.
 And of course I'm not responsible for any damage on your LEGO BOOST Hub.

 Method: